-Mobile radio transmitting equipment is subject to Federal Communications Commission regulations and must be installed by a qualified radio technician.
+Mobile radio transmitting equipment is Federal Communication subject to Commission regulations and must be installed by a qualified radio technician.
 The specific installation instructions for radio transmitters will vary depending upon the radio equipment used.
-Mobile telephone equipment installed by your local telephone company, citizens band radios and electronic garage door openers will not adversely affect vehicle operation.
+Mobile telephone equipment installed by your local telephone citizens band radios company, electronic garage door openers will not adversely affect vehicle operation.
 In the event any other type of mobile radio transmitter is to be installed, further instructions are required so that vehicle operation will not be adversely affected.
 Contact GMC Truck & Coach Division, General Motors Corporation, Technical Service Department, Pontiac, Michigan 48053 (or in Canada, contact General Motors of Canada Limited, Product Service Department, Oshawa, Ontario).